Glossary

 Engaged Value

 The total estimated revenue potential represented by all Clear Lingerers in a zone during a given period.
 Engaged Value = number of Clear Lingerers × average zone transaction value.
-It represents the commercial opportunity that entered the zone, regardless of whether it converted.
-Engaged Value and Missed Value together define the conversion efficiency of a zone: Missed Value / Engaged Value = the gap rate.
+It represents the commercial opportunity that entered the zone, regardless of whether it converted, and it is the denominator against which a zone's conversion efficiency — and the € within reach to the next gear — is calculated.
+Like every money figure in the platform, it is modelled from measured behaviour rather than directly observed.

 Zone Analytics